DallanQ/lotr_journeys_in_middle_earth/QA.md

 > Why do weapons and other objects that have already reached level three keep showing a lore amount as if they could reach a new level?

-It’s future-proofing so that they can release further upgrades for longer campaigns later if they want.
+Yeah.
 The sensible length for a campaign is 6 to 12 scenarios, but they can go insane and release 30 to 40 scenario campaigns and further item development would be nice to have.

 [inspiration-between-adventures](https://boardgamegeek.com/thread/2190190/inspiration-between-adventures)